Breastfeeding is the way that babies get nourishment from their Mommas.

-Colostrum, baby's first milk, acts as a laxative and helps clear the infant's intestines, therefore decreasing the chances of jaundice occuring.
+Colostrum, the baby's first milk, acts as a laxative and helps clear the infant's intestines, therefore decreasing the chances of jaundice occurring.
 (Source)

 21. Helps Treat Jaundice

-Since frequent stooling reduces bilirubin levels, frequent nursing is recommended for jaundiced babies.
+Since frequent stooling reduce bilirubin levels, frequent nursing is recommended for jaundiced babies.
 (Source)

 22. Prevents Post-Partum Hemorrhaging